tdilauro/Simplified-wiki/Account-Settings-Management-Protocol.md

 An authenticated PUT request to a Protocol endpoint SHOULD be accompanied by a document of media type `vnd.librarysimplified/user-settings+json`.
 It MAY be accompanied by a document of some other media type that supports the same essential features.
 The Protocol server MUST reject a document it does not understand.

-Upon receipt, the server MUST do its best to make the underlying user settings reflect the content of the incoming document (see below).
+Upon receipt, the server MUST do its best to make the underlying account settings reflect the content of the incoming document (see below).
 If this is not possible, due to a security violation, nonsensical values, conflicting values, or any other reason, the server MUST send a [[problem detail|https://tools.ietf.org/html/rfc7807]] explaining the problem.

 # The `vnd.librarysimplified/user-settings+json` media type

-A document with the media type `vnd.librarysimplified/user-settings+json` represents the current state of user settings (when sent from the server to the client) or a desired future state of user settings (when sent from the client to the server).
+A document with the media type `vnd.librarysimplified/user-settings+json` represents the current state of account settings (when sent from the server to the client) or a desired future state of account settings (when sent from the client to the server).

 This document has the form of a single JSON object.
 Semantics are defined for two keys that MAY appear in the JSON object: `readable` and `writable`.
 Other keys MAY appear in the JSON object, but this specification does not define their meaning.

 ## `readable`

 The value of `readable` MUST be a single JSON object.
-The keys of this object correspond to the names of user settings, and the values associated with the keys correspond to the current values of those settings.
+The keys of this object correspond to the names of account settings, and the values associated with the keys correspond to the current values of those settings.

 When a client PUTs a document to a Protocol endpoint, it SHOULD NOT send a document that includes `readable`.
 If it does send a document that includes `readable`, the server MUST ignore it.